girlbandgeek/kpop-monday-playlist-builder/README.md

 ```

 - Querying the Mastodon server, and building the list of videos completes first, usually within 15 seconds.
 - When the API call is made to Google, an authorization tab will open in your browser.
 Choose your account, and click on continue.
+- Alternately, if you have enabled the _new_ Oauth flow, a url will be displayed in the terminal.
+Paste the url into your browser and follow the prompts to allow KPopMondayBot to make changes.
+After you click three about 3 screens an authorization code will be displayed.
+Copy this code and enter into the terminal window where the script is running.
-At this point the playlist will be inserted, and one by one the videos will be added.
+- At this point the playlist will be inserted, and one by one the videos will be added.
 - If everything worked as expected, a toot will be posted to the Mastodon account with the link to the playlist.

 ## Acknowledgments